AltspaceVR/AltspaceSDK-wiki/Known-Issues.md

 * MTL files must contain *only* the materials actually used, and must not link to broken or missing textures. **MAYA MAY EXPORT BAD MTL FILES BY DEFAULT**.
 If an object is not showing up, open the MTL file in a text editor and clean out any extra materials.

 ## Limitations of SDK
+* Cursor Events:
+    * The only way to interact with holograms currently is by clicking on them.
+    * Moving the mouse while holding down click turns the camera, so traditional "drag and drop" will not work.
+(Instead, use "click" to initiate drag, then hologram follows mouse, then "click" again to end the drag.
+To see this in action, run the examples/chess.html which uses DragPlaneEffect plugin)
 * Sychronization:
     * Firebase has a latency on the order of 100 ms, so synchronizing fast-moving objects (like bullets) may not work smoothly.
     * New objects cannot be added to FirebaseSync after the initial `connect()` operation.
 (This limitation will be removed in a future version of the SDK).